Emergency exit points

 The cross passages are located at numerous points along the route to provide a connection between the tunnels.
 In the unlikely event of an emergency, passengers will be able to exit the train and use the tunnel walkways to locate the nearest cross passage.
 They will then be able to enter the adjacent tunnel safely and exit through the nearest emergency egress shaft, station or dive structure.

 Cross passages are constructed using the jet grouting process, a construction technique used to improve ground conditions and stabilise soils in preparation for tunnelling works.

 Emergency egress shafts

 Emergency egress shafts provide emergency exit points for passengers along the tunnel alignment.
 In the event of an incident, commuters will access the emergency egress shafts using the cross passages and walkways within the tunnel.
-They will then be able to use either the stairs or the lift contained within the emergency egress shaft to reach ground level emergency muster point.
+They will then be able to use either the stairs or the lift contained within the emergency egress shaft to reach ground level.